 There are more than 1200 wetlands in the H11 H12 catchments.
 Some the characteristic features of our wetlands are that in general they are endorheic (having no drainage outlet), they are temporary (wet in winter, dry in summer), and the majority of them are freshwater rather than salty.
 Their shallow temporary nature means that they do not have a well defined boundary.
 It is not uncommon for them to remain dry for a number of years.

 Wetlands in the H11 H12 catchments are among those that have been recognised as having high biodiversity values.
-In 2012 they were included under the Federal Government's listing of Seasonal Herbaceous Wetlands (Freshwater) of the Temperate Lowland Plains under the Environment Protection and Biodiversity Conservation (EPBC) Act.
+One recent study (Casanova and Powling, 2014 – pdf) found 150 microalgae taxa from one swamp alone, plus a further 81 angoisperm and charophyte species were reported as having been identified from local swamps.
+This is let alone considering animal, fungi or any other life form.
+In 2012 temporary wetlands were included under the Federal Government's listing of Seasonal Herbaceous Wetlands (Freshwater) of the Temperate Lowland Plains under the Environment Protection and Biodiversity Conservation (EPBC) Act.
 They were assessed as having met the listing criteria as being critically endangered ecological communities.
 Threat abatement and recovery plans are an area of current interest.
-A range of information about management options for wetlands is included in the Toolbox menu of this website (link).

 Wetlands are disappearing on each continent.
 Seasonally dry, inland wetlands are the most affected.
-The figure below is derived from 189 reports from around the world, and shows the estimated global decline in the number of wetlands since 1700 (from Davidson 2014).
+This figure is derived from 189 reports from around the world, and shows the estimated global decline in the number of wetlands since 1700 (from Davidson 2014).